dthompson-jti/safety-check-app-concept/README.md

     -   **Bottom Sheet Modals:** A mobile-first pattern used for contextual actions like initiating a Manual Check, writing an NFC tag, or performing a Manual Check Selection, preserving context and improving ergonomics.
 -   **Semantic Haptic Feedback:** A centralized system provides tactile feedback for key actions and state changes (e.g., success on save, warnings for late items), enhancing user awareness on mobile devices.
 -   **Simulated Admin Tools:** A dedicated settings area for administrative tasks, including a complete, high-feedback UI simulation for provisioning room NFC tags.
--   **Simulated Connection Status:** A developer toggle in the settings allows for simulating 'Online' and 'Offline' states to test the UI's responsiveness.
+-   **Simulated Connection Status:** A developer toggle simulates 'Online' and 'Offline' states.
+The prototype includes a complete UI simulation for the offline workflow: checks completed while offline are visually marked as **'Queued'** and are automatically processed via an animated **'Syncing'** state when the connection is restored.

 ## 4. Directory Structure

 -   **/src**: Contains the application entry point, root container, global styles, and global types.
--   **/src/features**: Contains the major, user-facing areas of the application, organized into "vertical slices" of functionality (e.g., `/Shell`, `/Schedule`, `/Workflow`).
+-   **/src/features**: Contains the major, user-facing areas of the application, organized into "vertical slices" of functionality.
+This structure is strictly maintained; for example, components that are functionally overlays (like `ManualSelectionView` and `WriteNfcTagModal`) are consolidated in `/features/Overlays` rather than their own top-level directories.
 -   **/src/components**: Contains only **truly generic and reusable** UI primitives that are application-agnostic.
 -   **/src/data**: A consolidated directory for all non-visual logic and definitions (Jotai atoms, custom hooks, etc.).
 -   **/src/styles**: Contains the global styling architecture, including design tokens, base styles, and component themes.